ChrisGreene-Chuboe/stk-app-sql/modules/stk_address/README.md

 ### For Natural Language Input (.append address)
 - `stk_ai` module must be available and configured
-- `aichat` must be installed with a valid AI model
+- `claude` CLI must be installed and configured
 - ADDRESS tag type must exist in the database

 ### For Direct JSON Input (.append address --json)